 To log into Libby, you’ll need your library card number and a PIN.
 Need help with your PIN?
 Please call 757-787-3400 between 11 a.m. and 5 p.m., Monday through Friday.
 You may check out 5 items at a time, and checked out items are available for a 14 day lending period.
 All items are automatically returned at the end of the lending period.
 If using a computer, you may also choose to discover titles using our library catalog, ShoreCat.

 If you currently use the legacy OverDrive app and need assistance, visit https://help.overdrive.com.

 Visit NoveList K-8 Plus and NoveList Plus for reading recommendations on fiction and nonfiction books.
 NoveList service is funded by the Library of Virginia and the Institute of Museum and Library Services.

 Gale in Context: Elementary – Content-rich, authoritative, easy-to-use digital resource featuring age-appropriate, reliable, curriculum-related content covering a broad range of educational topics. this database provides a safe place for students to find answers to their questions, practice research skills, and explore interests inside and outside the classroom.
 It also gives teachers access to digital resources that can supplement and enhance instruction.
-Gale in Context – Elemenatary is funded by the Library of Virginia and the Institute of Museum and Library Services.
+Gale in Context – Elementary is funded by the Library of Virginia and the Institute of Museum and Library Services.
 In order to access this service, please type your library card number into the password box.